edgi-govdata-archiving/web-monitoring-ui/README.md

 ## Docker

 You can also run this project via Docker.
+The Dockerfile is based on [Docker Hardened Images](https://www.docker.com/products/hardened-images/) (`dhi.io/node`), so you'll need to be authenticated to `dhi.io` and have access to the `node` hardened image before building.
+See Docker's [hardened images docs](https://docs.docker.com/dhi/) for setup.

 To build and run (on port 3001, as in the instructions for running directly above):

 ```
 docker build -t envirodgi/ui .